 A. The intention of this wasn’t for it to be a change of policy, the arrangements that employers had in place previously should continue to apply.

-Q. Do fines for 5 hrs and 8-hour rest breaches occur in the case of one single breach or will they be dependent on averages?
+Q. Do fines for 5-hour and 8-hour rest breaches occur in the case of one single breach or will they be dependent on averages?
 The introduction of these fines will in many cases mean that on call rotas can no longer be sustained for most specialties.
 Are the Royal Colleges aware of this?

 A. The fine is applied to a breach of the core rest limit on the occasion which it happens, the provisions in schedule 3 para 31-33 concerns arrangements around safe working in the shift immediately following the NROC where the rest breach occurs – it’s a measure to ensure doctor and patient safety are not compromised.
 These breaches shouldn’t be happening on a regular basis and if they are, that’s an indicator that reviewal of the pattern is needed to look at the root causes and to put measures in place to avoid recurrent breaches.